michaelpatrickpurcell/quatrefoil/README.md

 _The play area after the set up is complete._

 ## Player turns
-On your turn you must take one _actions_:
+On your turn, take one of three possible _actions_:
   - __Push__ - Place the free token next to any row or column of the quatrefoil.
 Slide that entire row or column by pushing on the free token until it is part of the quatrefoil.
   ![Push Row Diagram](Images/push_row_diagram.png)
   _Pushing the free token into a row._